Welcome to the Spirituality Center●Studium

 - Meals are available on a per day meal plan.

-Grants are awarded to Resident Visiting Scholars who are here for a month or longer.
+Grants may be awarded to Resident Visiting Scholars who are here for a month or longer.
 To apply, send a short statement (300 words or less) on the financial need for the grant.

 History of Studium